-GEG is committed to sustainable development and all operations take ESG (Environment, Social and Governance) factors into consideration.
-GEG will take all stakeholders into consideration during development and operations, and aims to positively impact the communities in which operations are taking place.
+GEG will also consider all levels of stakeholders during development and operations, and aims to positively impact the communities in which operations are taking place

 The company’s plant design guarantees the lowest footprint per MW of installed power generation capacity not only in geothermal, but also for other types of renewable energy power generation technologies.